Our 2021 Business Finance Forecast Based on the 2020 Mid-Term Budget Speech

 Finance Forecast Take-out: Businesses should brace themselves for relentless tax collection methods.
 The revenue service will likely impose severe penalties as well.
 Meticulous record-keeping and tax calculations are crucial.
 We further expect amendments to tax laws to enforce collection and penalty policies.
 Businesses would do well to ensure that they have tax experts on hand.

 The finance minister said what we wanted to hear regarding the public sector wage bill and increases.
 It, however, seeing this to fruition has proven challenging.

 As such, the rating agencies’ decision to downgrade South Africa due to a lack of confidence in our ability to reduce spending was justified.
 This, sadly, does not bode well for business.
 It means that living costs will inevitably rise, placing pressure on household disposable income.
 Where individuals feel the pinch, businesses follow after.

-Take out: Companies should adjust their forecasts accordingly.
+Finance Forecast Take-out: Companies should adjust their forecasts accordingly.
 It is important to keep a realistic view of what targets are achievable and make necessary internal changes to overcome the shortfalls.
 We recommend reviewing pricing strategies for increased competitiveness in light of consumers’ price sensitivity.
 Where product offerings or packages can be manipulated to cater to prudent budgets, businesses will thrive.

 Looking for expert guidance on how to poise your business for growth in 2020?
 Let’s set up a call